brunorossi/aws_sql_tool/README.md

 * [SteamPipe AWS Foreign Data Wrapper](https://www.postgresql.org/)
 * [pREST](https://prestd.com/)

-The code is intended to let you run the tool on your local machine with the following softwares installed:
+The repository is intended to give you the chance to run the tool on your local machine with the following softwares installed:

 * [Docker Engine](https://docs.docker.com/engine/)
 * [Docker Compose](https://docs.docker.com/compose/)